yuzzfeng/MapGen/README.md

 Building simplification is conducted in this work using a fully conv layers with down-conv and up-conv.
 The original work was provided by a master thesis, which use the car trajectories to reconstruct the road networks.

+### Comparison

+Buildings shown at original scale 1:15,000, from top to bottom: Test 1 and Test 2; from left to right: input image, target image, U-net prediction, Residual U-net prediction and GAN prediction.

 <div align = 'center'>
 <img src = 'img/FTest1_input.png' height = '145px'>